saltyshiomix/react-ssr/packages/core/README.md

 ## Overview

-- Blazing fast SSR (Server Side Rendering)
+- SSR (Server Side Rendering) as a view template engine
 - Passing the server data to the client `props`
 - Dynamic `props` without caring about SSR
   - Suitable for dynamic routes like blogging